videojs/blog/source/_drafts/videojs-contrib-ads-6.md

 ![](./ad-states.png)

-There are two types of states: content states (blue) and ad states (yellow). `player.ads.isInAdMode()` is implemented using this distinction.
+There are two types of states: content states (blue) and ad states (yellow). `player.ads.isInAdMode()` returns true if the current state is an ad state.
 [Ad mode](https://github.com/videojs/videojs-contrib-ads#ad-mode-definition) is defined as _if content playback is blocked by the ad plugin_.
 This does not necessarily mean that an ad is playing.
 For example, if there is a preroll ad, after a play request we show a loading spinner until ad playback actually begins.
 This is considered part of ad mode.

 Let's walk through the states for a simple preroll scenario.
 The plugin begins in BeforePreroll state.
 This is considered a content state because content playback hasn't been requested yet and so ads are not blocking playback.
 However, the ad plugin can still asynchronously request ads from an ad server during this time.
 The ad plugin triggers the `adsready` event to say that it's ready.
 Contrib-ads knows that once the play button is pressed, ads are already prepared.